-- representing the interests of artists and creative workers and their organizations. - Providing accessible, reliable, and useful information for and about the creative sector, such as developing consumer-friendly online databases that include a comprehensive calendar of arts and cultural events.
-(See Appendix E: Detailed View of the Electronic Information System.) - Strengthening philanthropic participation within the sector through leadership development, the creation of a donor's education and collaboration forum, community training around public/private partnerships, and related support; - Serving as a mechanism through which arts, science, and history interests can come together to collaborate, including the ability to conceptualize, design, and execute community-wide activities consistent with Madison's size, genius, and energy; - Working toward the eventual establishment of a regional cultural agency.
+- Providing accessible, reliable, and useful information for and about the creative sector, such as developing consumer-friendly online databases that include a comprehensive calendar of arts and cultural events.
+(See Appendix E: Detailed View of the Electronic Information System.) - Strengthening philanthropic participation within the sector through leadership development, the creation of a donor's education and collaboration forum, community training around public/private partnerships, and related support; - Serving as a mechanism through which arts, science, and history interests can come together to collaborate, including the ability to conceptualize, design, and execute community-wide activities consistent with our region's size, genius, and energy; - Create a Sector Coalition's Donors Roundtable should work to focus more private dollars on critical gaps in the funding spectrum, including multi-year general operating support; enhanced access to arts and cultural participation; organizational capacity enhancement activities including management training and technical assistance; earned and unearned income development; activities boosting individual artists' and creative workers' income-generating capacity and security; technological capacity enhancements; and creation of affordable studio, production, and rehearsal spaces. - Creative Sector Coalition's Donors Roundtable should create a loan fund to support entrepreneurial activities of artists, creative workers, cultural institutions, and small creative industry businesses.
+This fund should be focused on small and micro loans collateralized on powerful, feasible ideas.
+[2015] - Working toward the eventual establishment of a regional cultural agency.

-The Partnership should use as its programmatic litmus tests 1) whether the program or service being considered is consistent with the Madison Cultural Plan; and 2) whether provision of this service returns more to the creative sector than it extracts in dollars earned or raised.
-The Partnership should roll out other services as institutional visibility and capacity allow, always prioritizing actions to increase public access and engagement or to reduce costs and/or boost income or functional opportunities for arts and cultural institutions, enterprises, artists, and creative workers.
+The CSC should use as its programmatic litmus tests 1) whether the program or service being considered is consistent with the Madison Cultural Plan; and 2) whether provision of this service returns more to the creative sector than it extracts in dollars earned or raised.
+The CSC should roll out other services as institutional visibility and capacity allow, always prioritizing actions to increase public access and engagement or to reduce costs and/or boost income or functional opportunities for arts and cultural institutions, enterprises, artists, and creative workers.

-Whether The Partnership's eventual structure is an independent nonprofit or a program of some extant organization, its structure should meet the following criteria:
+Whether The CSC's eventual structure is an independent nonprofit or a program of some extant organization, its structure should meet the following criteria:

-- Be a membership organization whose members are empowered to elect the majority of those governing the work. - Be governed by at least 51% artists and creative workers and include consumers, donors, creative commerce representatives and other business representatives including those business categories currently under-represented on local arts and cultural institutions' boards: manufacturing and technology, food production, and insurance. - Have a governing structure that provides for eventual expansion beyond Madison's boundaries, allowing for participation by local units of government

-- willing to designate The Partnership as a formal partner and to provide a fair share of financial support.
-For example, The Partnership could determine that every unit of local government wishing to participate would be assessed a membership fee equal to \$.50 per resident per year. - Founding governors should be chosen for real ability to contribute passion, time, ideas, or resources.
+- Be a membership organization whose members are empowered to elect the majority of those governing the work. - Be governed by at least 51% artists and creative workers and include consumers, donors, creative commerce representatives and other business representatives including those business categories currently under-represented on local arts and cultural institutions' boards: manufacturing and technology, food production, and insurance. - Have a governing structure that provides for eventual expansion beyond Madison's boundaries, allowing for participation by local units of government willing to designate The CSC as a formal partner and to provide a fair share of financial support.
+For example, The CSC could determine that every unit of local government wishing to participate would be assessed a membership fee equal to \$.50 per resident per year. - Founding governors should be chosen for real ability to contribute passion, time, ideas, or resources.
 They should immediately be trained in the roles and functions of local arts/cultural agencies, so they have models in mind in going forward.
 Care should be taken to diversify leadership in terms of race/ethnicity, gender, and age.
-Artists and creative workers should be drawn from the full spectrum of disciplines in the arts, science, and history.
+Artists and creative workers should be drawn from the full spectrum of disciplines in the arts, science, and history. - The Creative Sector Coalition should train groups of artists and creative workers to form collectives for the development of production, studio, and live/work spaces.

-Appendix D: Outline of Requirements for an RFP to Create The Partnership
+Appendix D: Outline of Requirements for an RFP to Create The Cultural Sector Coalition